+You are welcome to wear anything that is comfortable, while at the same time respecting others and showing honour to God.
+Our members wear anything from neat casual clothing to business and formal attire.
 You will notice that most people are dressed up.
 Please don’t mistake this for elitism or snobbery.
 All we are trying to do is to show honour and respect to the Lord God as much as we can.

 At 9:30 AM, the deacons, elders and minister file into the auditorium.
 The service formally begins when the minister, on behalf of the congregation, confesses the church’s trust in the Lord alone, using a verse of Scripture.
 The minister then responds on God’s behalf by extending God’s greeting of peace.